Hordeum vulgare

 No

 No references found indicating that seed is a pathway.
-Barley is a minor host of this pathogen.
+Barley is not a main host of this pathogen.

 Rathayibacter tritici